Sync Obsidian Across Devices via Synology NAS

 I don’t know if there’s a best one, and there certainly isn’t one that will ever check every single boxes.
 I’ve kind of landed on a 3-prong approach of:

-- TickTick for tasks and reminders (I’m considering trying out Google Tasks again, but as soon as I do I’m sure they’ll add it to the Google Graveyard)
+1. TickTick for tasks and reminders (I’m considering trying out Google Tasks again for the simplicity and Google Assistant integration, but as soon as I dive in I’m sure they’ll add it to the Google Graveyard)

 Obsidian is an interesting one.
 I’ve come across it dozens of times when I inevitably search for “best note taking app.”
 I’ve even downloaded it a few times to test it out, often resulting in me giving up until the next time I Google “notes? what are how do?”